Thomas L. Brown II

-Thomas L. Brown II (1960 - 2021) was a retired United States Navy officer and the first Navy officer to command Special Operations Command South, based in Homestead Joint Air Reserve Base, Florida.
+Thomas Lee Brown II (July 1, 1960 – February 24, 2021) was a United States Navy officer and the first Navy officer to command Special Operations Command South, based in Homestead Joint Air Reserve Base, Florida.

 Early life and education

-Brown was born in Michigan, but raised in Danbury, CT where his parents Thomas L. Brown and Marjorie G. Brown still reside.
+Brown was born in Michigan, but raised in Danbury, Connecticut, where his parents Thomas L. Brown and Marjorie G. Brown still reside.
 The elder Brown is a retired U.S. Navy Commander and Naval Aviator who flew the P-5 Marlin and P-3 Orion aircraft.
 After retiring from the military, Commander Brown was a pilot for Trans World Airlines.

 Rear Admiral Brown was commissioned as a Naval officer from the University of New Mexico's Naval Reserve Officer Training Corps (NROTC) in 1983.